Plas teg, Pontblyddyn, Flintshire

-It served as a home for the Trevor family until the death of Sir Trevor’s wife, Lady Margaret Trevor, and the outbreak of the English Civil War, which saw the family leave the home and move to one of their many other properties.
+It served as a home for the Trevor family until the death of Sir Trevor’s wife, Lady Margaret Trevor, and the outbreak of the English Civil War, which saw the family move to one of their many other properties.
 The property was tenanted out during this time.

 The Trevor’s resided here again until 1930, when it was sold to the War Office and used as housing for soldiers during the Second World War.
-It was during this time that plas teg hall slipped into a period of decay up until the 1950’s, when it was put forward for demolition.
-If it wasn’t for a public outcry it would have gone ahead.
+During this time, plas teg hall slipped into a period of decay until the 1950s, when it was put forward for demolition.
+It would have gone ahead if it weren’t for a public outcry.
 Instead, a descendant of the Trevor family, Patrick Trevor-Roper, came forward and took over the property.
-With a little help from the Historic Buildings Council, he partially restored the building.
-He leased out the house until 1977, when it was Mr and Mrs William Llewelyn that purchased it.
+With some help from the Historic Buildings Council, he partially restored the building.
+He leased out the house until 1977 when Mr and Mrs William Llewelyn purchased it.

-Mr and Mrs Llewelyn only used the ground floor of the house, resulting in the rest of the house becoming little more than a ruin.
-However, fortunes soon picked up for plas teg, when Cornelia Bay bought the house for £75,000 in 1986.
+Mr and Mrs Llewelyn only used the house’s ground floor, resulting in the rest of the house becoming little more than a ruin.
+However, fortunes soon picked up for plas teg when Cornelia Bay bought the house for £75,000 in 1986.
 With help from the CADW (Historic Environment division of the Welsh Government) in the form of £199,000 and another £211,000 from Cornelia’s own pocket, plas teg underwent a £400,000 renovation project.
-Just 10 months after buying the house in 1986, Cornelia opened Plas Teg house to the public, and it still is to this day.
+Just ten months after buying the house in 1986, Cornelia opened Plas Teg Mansion to the public, and it still is to this day.